basmingo/spring-timesender/README.md

 - m1 storing the message in a MariaDB, log amount of the messages generated duting the period

-Deployment: start docker-compose file in spring-timesender/docker
+<b>Deployment:</b> start docker-compose file in spring-timesender/docker

 Dependencies:
 - Kafka